omnilaboratory/obd/README.md

 #### Docker

-Docker helps people to quickly interact with obd and omnicore via their command line tools.
+Docker helps people to quickly interact with obd and omnicore via command line tools.
 OBD uses `docker-compose` to package `obd`, `omnicored`, and `btcd` together to make deploying these daemons easily.
 Please check the `docker-compose.yml` config file for all the configurations under:

 ```
 https://github.com/omnilaboratory/lnd/tree/obd/docker/obtest